-Our Construction Law Attorney Handles Construction Issues Throughout Columbus and Central Ohio.
+Our Construction Law Attorney Handles Construction Issues Throughout Columbus, Ohio and Atlanta, GA.

 I have represented many construction companies, from mid-sized construction companies who perform multi-million-dollar renovations, to sole proprietors involved in roofing, masonry, and other commercial and residential construction.

 I have assisted construction clients in drafting contracts, as well as assisted through multi-party complex construction lawsuits.
 I routinely assist construction clients with mechanics’ liens, construction litigation, consumer law disputes, construction defects, as well as prompt pay act issues.

 Our Construction Law Attorney Assists with Mechanics' Liens in Columbus, Ohio and Atlanta, GA

 Mechanics’ liens can be an invaluable tool to ensure that your construction company is paid for work performed.
 If a contractor, subcontractor, or material supplier goes unpaid for performing construction work or for supplying materials for a job, they are likely entitled to a lien on the property to secure payment for their services or materials.
 Liens must be timely recorded with the county recorder in which the property is located and properly served on the appropriate parties.
 Once a valid mechanics’ lien is in place, the lien holder may have the right to foreclose on the property to collect fees owed.
 However, in practice, a foreclosure rarely happens.
 Typically, the landowner of contractor will end up settling the dispute and paying for the services in order to remove the lien.